 Shen Zhao Er (played by Sun Qian).
 After corrupt royal officials frame her father for a crime he did not commit, he and his family are sentenced to death.
 Being the sole survivor, Zhao Er seeks revenge disguised as a royal physician named Tian Qi.
 Because of her excellent skills, she is assigned to serve General Ji Heng (played by Huang Jun Jie).
 However, palace life always has its secrets and plots to discover.

-This is a mixed series with the mystery and revenge storylines.
+This is a mixed series with mystery and revenge storylines.
 The back and forth between the ‘male’ imperial physician Tian Qi and General Ji Heng are at the forefront of this drama.
 There are plenty of hilarious moments, and the romance feels organic in its development.
 In comparison to other historical dramas on this list, this is very light-hearted.
 Of course, there are some dramatic moments, but it is not as heavy as the others.
 The goal of revenge is never honestly forgotten by the female lead.
 Even when General Ji Heng discovers her real identity, this does not stop her.
 Overall, Dr. Cutie is good if you are looking for a light-hearted show with some dramatic flair.

 26. Legend of Yun Xi (2018, Rakuten Viki)

 Like our previous entry, this drama is a romcom featuring the love story between a doctor and a royal (seriously, what’s with every royal wanting to marry a doctor?
 We can’t blame them, though.)
-In a world consisting of three separate kingdoms, Han Yun Xi (played by Ju Jing Yi) is a doctor who marries Prince Qin of Tianning, Long Feiye (played by Zhang Zhe Han).
+In a world consisting of three separate kingdoms, Han Yun Xi (played by Ju Jing Yi) is a doctor who marries Prince Qin of Tianning, and Long Feiye (played by Zhang Zhe Han).
 Young and naïve, Han Yun Xi is thrown into the dangers of palace life.
 Whilst she is an exceptional potion maker, she might not have what it takes to survive the poisons of palace life.
 This drama is based on the 2015 novel Poison Genius Consort by Jie Mo.

 That got a bit dramatic summary there, didn’t it?
-In all seriousness, there are some moments when you will cry a lot, so grab tissues if you will watch this drama.
+In all seriousness, there are some moments when you will cry a lot, so grab tissues if you watch this drama.
 Yun Xi is a polarising character.
 There are moments where we see her kindness, courage, and skills as a physician.
 But then, her mother’s bracelet does most of the work for her, which leaves her feeling underutilized.
 It would have been better without the bracelet.
 This realm does contain magic, and this gets twisted.
 So be aware of that.

 The highlight of this show, however, was the royal family.
 Though the royals are only supporting characters, they add so much depth and drama.
 The cast did a fantastic job and had significant props for the set and costume designers.
 There is the dreaded love triangle, so look out for that and some very questionable plot choices.
 However, this is a Chinese historical drama that is still entertaining despite its flaws.